huihuimoe/one-page-scroll/README.md

   el, // NodeList - the page elements, required time, // Number - the animation time(ms), default: 600
-  easing, // String - CSS animation easing, default: ease-out loop // Boolean - loop pages(only the last page to the first page), default: false }
+  easing, // String - CSS animation easing, default: ease-out loop, // Boolean - loop pages(only the last page to the first page), default: false throttling // number - the time you want to invoke user to scroll a page at most once }
 ```
 You can change the last 3 options any times. just `app.easing = 'cubic-bezier(0.68, -0.55, 0.265, 1.55)'`